drBenway/pixi-vn-wiki/index.md

-( the wiki is under development )

-# Pixi'VN - Pixi Visual Novel Engine
+# Home

 Pixi'VN is a npm package that provides various features for creating visual novels.

 Pixi'VN has functions to manage story steps, saving and loading, variable storage, dialogues, and character creation.

-Pixi'VN is based on [Pixi.js](https://pixijs.com/), a modern 2D rendering engine, expanding the features by adding a save and load system, and functions to simplify the addition of images and animations.
+Pixi'VN is based on [Pixi.js](https://pixijs.com/), a modern 2D rendering engine.

 ## Use Pivi'VN Template